Trayauraus/World_Of_Wonders/README.md

 ## Credits & Legal
 ### Development
-* **Lead Developer:** Trayauraus Azul / T_Man.
+* **Lead Developer:** Trayauraus / T_Man.
+* **Artwork:**
+  * Beyond Pixels (BG Art and Title)
+  * Whispy (Title Art)

 ### Third-Party Assets
 * **Environment Art:** This project utilizes a background asset from the game **Celeste**, which is the property of **Maddy Makes Games**.
 This asset is used for placeholder and educational purposes only.
 * **Addons:**
    * **Indie Blueprint Save Manager:** Used for the game's saving architecture.
+It is found here: https://godotengine.org/asset-library/asset/3778
    * **Discord RPC:** Used for rich presence integration.
+It is found here: https://godotengine.org/asset-library/asset/1950

 # Lisence
-This game is distributed under the terms of the MIT license, as described in the LICENSE.md file.
+This game is distributed under the terms of the MIT license.
+You can find a copy of the license in the [LICENSE](https://github.com/Trayauraus/World_Of_Wonders/blob/main/LICENSE) file.